 What to do if Windows 11 is freezing after login?

-Is there a free Windows 11 login screen freezing fix?
+Is there a free way to freeze the Windows 11 login screen?

-Yes, the fix is 100% free.
-You can download the KB5085516 update directly through Windows Update settings or manually from the Microsoft Update Catalog without using any third-party paid tools.
+Yes, it is 100% free.
+You can download the KB5085516 update directly from Windows Update settings or manually from the Microsoft Update Catalog without any third-party paid tools.